-- The card applicant/certificate manager must appear in person at the address indicated.
-The UZI card can only be issued within the Netherlands. - The card applicant/certificate manager submits a valid identification document as referred to in the Compulsory Identification Act [Wet op de Identificatieplicht] (WID).
-All first names must be written out in full on the submitted identification document.
-The UZI register is obliged to archive a copy of the document used to prove identity. - The physical confirmation of the identity of the card applicant/certificate manager and the creation of the copy are carried out by Dynalogic courier company on the instruction of the UZI register.
-Dynalogic is fully certified to do this (in accordance with ETSI EN 319411-2). - The applicant/certificate manager signs the proof of identification.
-Both parties receive a signed copy of this. - After the signed proof of identification has been processed by the UZI register, instructions will be given to produce the server certificate. - After the certificate has been produced, the UZI register sends the certificate by email to the card applicant/certificate manager.
-The UZI register also sends a withdrawal code to the subscriber's correspondence address for the attention of the applicant.
+- Theapplicant/certificate manager must appear in person at the address indicated.
+This physical confirmation of the identity of the applicant/certificate manager can only be carried out within the Netherlands. - The certificate manager submits a valid identification document stating full first name, initials or other first name(s) (if applicable), birth name, as well as the date and place of birth.
+Valid identification documents are those designated as such in Article 1 of the Compulsory Identification Act [Wet op de Identificatieplicht] (WID).
+The UZI register is obliged to archive a copy of the document used to prove identity.
+The data on the copy that are not relevant to the UZI register are shielded using automatic recognition software. - The physical confirmation of the identity of the card applicant/certificate manager and the creation of the copy are carried out by AMP Groep courier company on the instruction of the UZI register.
+AMP Groep is fully certified to do this (in accordance with ETSI EN 319411-2). - The applicant/certificate manager signs the proof of identification.
+The certificate manager hereby agrees to the terms and conditions as stated in this CPS, see 4.4.
+After successful identification, the applicant/certificate manager will receive a confirmation by e-mail from AMP group. - After the signed proof of identification has been processed by the UZI register, instructions will be given to produce the server certificate. revocation - 4.3.2 Notification to subscriber by the CA of issuance of certificate - After a servercertificate has been produced, the UZI register sends the certificate by email to the applicant/certificate manager.
+The UZI register also sends a revocation code to the subscriber's correspondence address for the attention of the applicant/certificate manager. - For UZI cards there is no further notification to the subscriber of certificate issuance, the subscriber has already been informed on the outcome of de certificate application, see section 4.2

-4.4 Accepting certificates
+4.4 Certificate acceptance